You are here

 U.S. trade capacity-building assistance to COMESA, delivered mainly through USAID's East Africa regional mission and its East and Central Africa Global Competitiveness Hub in Kenya, has helped COMESA to advance its internal free trade area, to harmonize members' policies in telecommunications, services, and investment, and to increase trade linkages with the United States under AGOA.
 Fourteen COMESA members are AGOA-eligible, and nine qualify for textile and apparel benefits.

-*NOTE: COMESA (19) countries include: Burundi, Comoros, D.R.
-Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia, and Zimbabwe.
+*NOTE: COMESA (19) countries include: Burundi, Comoros, Congo, Dem Rep., Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia, and Zimbabwe.